 Arrangements for the site, specific dates and notification of the eligible candidates is the responsibility of the Chairman of the committee along with the examination coordinator.
 They will also arrange for accommodations for the candidates and committee members and their transportation from the housing site to the examination location.
+Reasonable accommodations are provided upon request, to individuals with disabilities.
 Immediately following the completion and grading of the examination, as specified by the Constitution and By-laws, it is the responsibility of the Chairman to send to the ABFO Executive Officers and Board of Directors, a list of those candidates challenged the examination.